amiller-gh/loll/README.md

   - Gracefully caught
   - Logged in the console
   - And `500` response will be sent back to the client
+ - If no route is found that matches the request, a `400` response is sent back to the client

 **The full explaination**:
 An API file that only exports a single function will default to the `GET` http method: